kiba/action_plans_mfd/Chapter100/action_plan_chapter_101.md

   * Steps:
     * Develop a finished version in which adhesion activate the seal.
     * Test for Safety
-      * Brainstorm with Kagome about how skywalkers might kill and main us.
-      * Test failure cases
-        * May need captured animals for "demonstration" purpose.
-        * Use clones for testing.
-        * Some cases may include but not only:
-          * Falling really fast when activated.
-          * One or both seals ceased to function.
+    * Implement solutions so that the Skywalker seals will fail last
-      * Outline safety protocol for using the skywalker
+    * Develop safety protocol for using the skywalker
-      * Develop solutions to failure cases, when applicable
   * Supporting Information:
+    * Kagome and Hazou will brainstorm ways that the skywalker seal can main and kill users.
+    * Clones will be used for testing.
+    * Animal subjects may be procurred for "demonstration" purpose.
+      * Animals will be restrained and tied to the clone doing the testing.
+      * Models for kind of injuries that might occur using failure mode.
+    * Some Test Failure Cases
+      * Falling at a fatal velocity before activation.
+      * One of both seals ceased to function in midair(duration testing)
+      * Using the skywalkers in bad weather.
+    * Safety ideas:
+      * Protective covering for the seals.
+      * Extra Air Dome seals.
   * Potential Issues:
     * The team might not like animal cruelty.
+    * They might think it's a waste of food.

 **Scene Two**: Project Zeppelin

 * Goal: We want an easy, reliable, stealthy, and safe method of long distance travel.
   * Steps:
-    * Bring up the idea with the team, including why it's useful.
+    * Bring up the idea with the team, including why it's useful
-      * Remind the team of sky lanterns from back home.
-      * Tell team ancedotes and inspirations, such as the jump.
-      * Long distance travel that is easily sustained, fast, direct, and hard to detect.
-      * Can potentially trade technolgoy with Leaf for favors
     * Outline potential seals that could help out with the project.
+    * If team approves, start working on the project.
   * Supporting Information:
     * [Zeppelins](http://markedfordeath.wikia.com/wiki/Zeppelin)
+    * Remind the team of festival lanterns that floated into the air.
+    * Tell story about how Hazou achieved the jump.
+    * Reasons why it is a good idea.
+      * Make border crossing easier.
+      * Can be used for long distance travel.
+      * Open up trade for the merchant network and the elemental nations.
   * Potential Issues:
-    * See the wiki article for some countermeasures and solutions that was proposed.
+    * See the wiki article on the Zeppelin.
-    * Safety of being on a floating platforming with a fire overhead.
-      * Tunneler's Friend could be used to store heat.
-      * Develop a heating seal?
-    * Possible detection of our research and development effort.
-      * Do small prototypes and proof of concepts first before leaping on to a full-scale prototype.
-    * Lack of required raw material.
-      * Buy from shops in Yuni?
+    * The team might be dismissive.
+    * They might restrain Hazou from developing his idea.

 **Scene Three: Keiko's Gift**